Header Cover - Some Tips on How to Write a Contract Header Background - Some Tips on How to Write a Contract

 Contract management is a process that starts even before the contract is written and extends throughout the project.
 At times, you may need an addendum to the contract or to hire a contract specialist to help you manage your already-signed contracts.
 You can also use contract management software or contract lifecycle management software to keep track of your contracts and their statuses, as well as the types of contracts you have.

 There are a lot of different types of contracts, beyond just business service agreements and residential leases.
 Contracts vary in scope and purpose by what they cover and how they’re signed and delivered.
-Each type determines what each side is obligated to do.
+There are unilateral and bilateral contracts in business, for example.
+Each type of contract determines what each side is obligated to do.
 And some contract types are more enforceable than others.

 Contracts in the online world